-Our MPS includes information that will help providers to:
+The Digital MPS includes information that will help providers to:

 - Identify gaps in the market

-- Respond to new business opportunities – it can help providers to find out about customer demand
+- Respond to new business opportunities

 Under the Care Act 2014 the council has a statutory duty to provide care and support for people with eligible needs.
 The Act also places a duty on the council to maintain an efficient and effective care market to meet the needs of the residents in Hartlepool.